 Good to know:

 Schloss Rössing is privately owned and not generally open to the public.
-Apparently the castle is usually accessible during the European Heritage Days in September.
+I have been informed that since my visit, the park of the castle has also been closed to the public.